microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-shared-macoslobappassignmentsettings.md

 > **Note:** The Microsoft Graph API for Intune requires an [active Intune license](https://go.microsoft.com/fwlink/?linkid=839381) for the tenant.

-Contains properties used to assign an Mac LOB  app to a group.
+Contains properties used to assign a macOS LOB app to a group.

 Inherits from [mobileAppAssignmentSettings](../resources/intune-shared-mobileappassignmentsettings.md)